janbredenbeek/ZXSpectrum-Basicode/README.md

 - BASIC lines generated by the conversion may not be longer than 60 characters.
 A warning message is given if a line is found to be too long.

 Once you have successfully converted the program, it may be viewed using the \*K command and sent to a printer or another device using the \*P command.
-It may be written to a (virtual) tape device using the \*W command (see below)
+It may be written to a (virtual) tape device using the \*W command (see below).

+**CAUTION**: Be sure to SAVE the program first before using this command.
+If there is no room for both the original and translated BASICODE program, the translation process will first delete the already translated part of the original program, and display the message 'BASIC PROGRAM OVERWRITTEN' (it is then still available in translated form).
+If, after this operation, there is still not enough memory left, an 'Out of memory' error is thrown and you will have lost everything!

 ### Writing a program in BASICODE to tape or .WAV file (*W)
 This will be self-explanatory when you have a real Spectrum and a tape recorder.
 However, when using an emulator, you will be used to 'virtual' tape recorders and .TAP or .TZX files.